rishabh625/demorestapi/README.md

     Proper Error handling and returning relevant error codes

     JWT to be used for Token

+    Adding More Search Options like support for wildcards

 # Scalabilty
     We can scale API in following ways